 Happy fiftieth episode to us!
 We’re celebrating with the return of our very first guest, comedian and author Cal Wilson!
-Cal joins Liz and Ben in the kitchen to brave the recipes within the 1999 Discworld side project Nanny Ogg’s Cookbook, co-authored with Stephen Briggs and Tina Hannan, with illustrations by Paul Kidby.
+Cal joins Liz and Ben in the kitchen to brave the recipes within the 1999 Discworld side project Nanny Ogg’s Cookbook, co-authored by Terry Pratchett, Stephen Briggs and Tina Hannan, with illustrations by Paul Kidby.

 After his latest books are forcibly withdrawn from sale, J H C Goatberger reluctantly decides to publish another manuscript sent to him by Nanny Ogg.
 He hires a few editors to “put in the spelling, grammar and punctuation” and has his wife vet it for anything objectionable enough to get the book banned.
 The result is Nanny Ogg’s Cookbook, a collection of Nanny’s own recipes, others she’s collected from around the Disc, and some of her wit, wisdom and advice – in particular when it comes to etiquette.

-Published alongside The Fifth Elephant (see #Pratchat40), Nanny Ogg’s Cookbook is one of several “in-universe artefact” books.
+Published alongside The Fifth Elephant (see #Pratchat40), Nanny Ogg’s Cookbook is one of several “in-universe artefact” books for the Discworld.
 It collects around fifty or so recipes – minus a dozen or so joke ones – devised by Hannan.
 Pratchett and Briggs round out the book with Nanny’s advice on matters of life, death, flowers and everything in between.
 Paul Kidby provides some great illustrations of various characters, dishes and other glimpses of Discworld life.

 What do you think of books like this, that bring a bit of a fictional world into the real one?
 Which of Nanny’s recipes would you try?
 How do her observations match up with your own experiences of life, love and…um..toilet seats?
 Do you want a sausage-inna-Bunnings T-shirt?
 And are you ready to see pictures of our efforts?
 (Probably not…) Join the conversation using the hashtag #Pratchat50 on social media.